 What problem facing our community do you want to help solve?
 For what issue do you want to raise awareness?
 What's gonna blow their minds?
 In past events, winners have investigated whether vegans have a sense of humor, and developed software in an attempt to pass the Turing Test.
 Here's your chance to make 'em think, make 'em laugh, and make a lasting impression.
 Our categories follow the STEAM! rubric, according to the NGSS Scientific and Engineering Practices & Crosscutting Concepts plus an additional topic.

-This year our special category is conservation in the urban environment!
-Any projects addressing urban environmental issues will be considered for the grand prize.
+This year our rotating grand prize category is Lake Michigan!
+Any projects addressing Lake Michigan issues will be considered for the grand prize.
 Participants may submit to this and one other category when registering.